PulseWaves/Specification/specification.rst

 .. footer::

    This is the official PulseWaves document.
-It describes an open, stand-alone, vendor-neutral, geo-referenced, LAS-compatible specification for full waveform LiDAR data.
+It describes the specification of an open, stand-alone, vendor-neutral, LAS-compatible data exchange format for geo-referenced full waveform LiDAR data.

    Page ###Page###